Trump administration sues Southern Poverty Law Center on fraud charges

 The civil rights group faces charges including wire fraud, bank fraud and conspiracy to commit money laundering.
 The Justice Department brought the case in Alabama, where the organisation is based.

-The indictment came shortly after SPLC revealed the existence of a criminal investigation into its programme to pay informants to infiltrate extremist groups and gather information on their activities.
+The indictment came shortly after the SPLC revealed the existence of a criminal investigation into its programme to pay informants to infiltrate far-right groups and gather information on their activities.

 The group said the programme was used to monitor threats of violence.
 The information was often shared with local and federal law enforcement, it added.

-SPLC CEO Bryan Fair said the organization “will vigorously defend ourselves, our staff, and our work”.
+SPLC CEO Bryan Fair said the organisation “will vigorously defend ourselves, our staff, and our work”.

-Blanche said the money was passed from the center through two different bank accounts before being loaded onto prepaid cards to give to the members of the extremist groups, which also included the National Socialist Movement and the Aryan Nations-affiliated Sadistic Souls Motorcycle Club.
+Blanche said the money was passed from the centre through two different bank accounts before being loaded onto prepaid cards to give to the members of the far-right groups, which also included the National Socialist Movement and the Aryan Nations-affiliated Sadistic Souls Motorcycle Club.

-The group never disclosed to donors details of the informant programme, Blanche added.
+The group never disclosed to donors the details of the informant programme, Blanche added.

 “They’re required to under the laws associated with a nonprofit to have certain transparency and honesty in what they’re telling donors they’re going to spend money on and what their mission statement is and what they’re raising money doing,” he said.